daanniill/calculator/README.md

-# 🧮 JavaScript Calculator
+# Calculator

 A simple, browser-based calculator built with **HTML**, **CSS**, and **JavaScript**.
-It supports basic arithmetic operations, square roots, sign toggling, and scientific notation for large numbers.
+It supports basic arithmetic operations and scientific notation for large numbers.

 ---